bitsoal/VASP_HTC_framework/Manual.md

 In PBS queue system, `job_name` is the one specified by the field `#PBS -N "xxx"`
 In LSF queue system, `job_name` is the one specified by the field `#BSUB -J "xxx"`
 where `xxx` in the double quotation marks are `job_name`
+Note that if provided, we will append a white space to the specified `job_name`.
+This would allow us to distinguish `xxx` from `xxxy`.
 Default: `empty`

 - **max\_running\_job** (integer), optional for the first firework